 Clearance of land for Dust generation Dust buckets sampling, monitoring ECO and appointed specialist service Dust fallout monitoring

 establishment of and analysis provider and reporting must be

-infrastructure undertaken monthly
+infrastructure and analysis provider undertaken monthly

 (processing plant, throughout the operation

 construction kilns, of the mine

 construction of haul Monthly monitoring of

+roads, construction •

-roads, construction compliance with the
+of mining office, i.e. compliance with the

-of mining office, i.e. NEMAQA regulations
+operation of training NEMAQA regulations

-operation of training Once-off registration on
+centres, offices and Once-off registration on

-centres, offices and the online NAEIS
+kitchen facilities) the online NAEIS

-kitchen facilities) systems thereafter
+Kitchen facilities) systems thereafter

-reporting as specified
+Transport material reporting as specified

-Transport material

 from mining area to

-clients

-Calcination stack emissions - Several Daily monitoring daily of
+clients Calcination stack emissions - Several

+Drilling and Blooting Environmental Control Daily monitoring daily of

-Drilling and Blasting bag filter units will be installed to Environmental Control the stack, and the bag
+Drilling and Blasting bag filter units will be installed to the stack, and the bag

 ensure the emissions released into Officer/Environment al Officer/ SHEQ filters are regularly

 the atmosphere meets the Officer inspected to make sure it

 requirements set by Atmospheric is in good working

 Emissions License condition.

-ensure the emissions released into the atmosphere meets the requirements set by Atmospheric Emissions License Officer/Environment al Officer/ SHEQ Officer filters are regularly inspected to make sure it is in good working condition.

-Ecological degradation and biodiversity loss Biodiversity monitoring to preserve the faunal and floral species of conservation concern Plant search and rescue management plan must be implemented for reinstating vegetation and ensuring rehabilitation objective is reached ECO Rehabilitation monitoring and reporting to be conducted annually during the summer months for two years post-closure ECO Annual Compliance Monitoring Reports Annual or frequency stipulated by the competent authority compliance auditing with the Mine Rehabilitation and closure plan Degradation of soil resources Listed activities must be monitored frequently to ensure compliance with the EMPr, EA, and closure plan.
+Ecological degradation Biodiversity monitoring to preserve ECO Rehabilitation monitoring and biodiversity loss the faunal and floral species of conservation concern Plant search and rescue management plan must be implemented for reinstating vegetation and ensuring rehabilitation objective is reached And reporting to be conducted annually during the summer months for two years post-closure ECO Annual Compliance Monitoring Reports Annual or frequency stipulated by the competent authority compliance auditing with the Mine Rehabilitation and closure plan Degradation of soil resources Listed activities must be monitored frequently to ensure compliance with the EMPr, EA, and closure plan.
 Environmental Control Officer/Environment al Officer/ SHEQ Officer Review of storm water management plan as or when required

-Operations of the Generation of noise • Environmental Control • Baseline monitoring mine plant, fluid bed lime kilns Noise readings undertaken with a hand held monitoring device will be required A Noise monitoring programme to be developed and address Compliance with the National Noise Control Regulations and SANS10103:2008 guidelines and mitigation measures to prevent noise generation • Officer/Environmental SHEQ Officer Acoustical Consultant Officer/ • Monthly reporting on compliance with the Noise quality standards Review of vehicle/plan/equipment maintenance plan as or when required Frequent inspections of vehicles/plant/equipment Vehicles/plant/equipments must be inspected on a regular basis Records to be kept of monitoring activities.
+Operations of the Generation of noise • Environmental Control • Baseline monitoring mine plant, fluid Noise readings undertaken with a Officer/Environmental Officer/ • Monthly reporting on bed lime kilns hand held monitoring device will be SHEQ Officer compliance with the Noise required • Acoustical Consultant quality standards • Review of A Noise monitoring programme to be vehicle/plan/equipment developed and address Compliance maintenance plan as or with the National Noise Control when required Regulations and SANS10103:2008 • Frequent inspections of guidelines and mitigation measures vehicles/plant/equipment to prevent noise generation Vehicles/plant/equipments must be inspected on a regular basis Records to be kept of monitoring activities.

 Fuel and oil Hydrocarbon Regular inspections of areas prone to All staff, Environmental Control Annual review of the storage contamination of soil hydrocarbon spills and contamination Officer/Environmental Officer/ SHEQ Emergency and groundwater must be inspected on a regular basis.
 Officer preparedness and Waste response plan or review management Contamination the affected after occurrence of environment will require remediation emergency incident actions.
-Review of vehicle/plan/equipment Soil contamination maintenance plan as or After completion of remediation when required actions it is recommended that • The boreholes should be samples be taken to ensure the soil sampled quarterly quality comply with the rehabilitation throughout the life of the objectives. mine and post- closure.
+Review of vehicle/plan/equipment Soil contamination maintenance plan as or After completion of remediation when required actions it is recommended that The boreholes should be samples be taken to ensure the soil sampled quarterly quality comply with the rehabilitation throughout the life of the objectives. mine and post- closure.
 Daily inspections of Water contamination vehicles/plant/equipment Water samples must be taken to Weekly inspections of ensure compliance with legal hazardous substances thresholds and the baseline data. storage facilities Weekly inspections of Records to be kept of monitoring spill prevention activities. equipment